IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/security.md

 ### Vault Access Token

-In order to lookup application configuration, the services of LM will need to connect to Vault.
+In order to lookup application configuration, the services of TNCO will need to connect to Vault.
 They require use of an access token to facilitate this.
 To modify this from the default value, generate a new UUID and replace it in the following Helm value into your custom values file.

 ```yaml
 vaultInit:
   vaultToken:  # insert your new generated UUID
 ```
-This access token will be automatically setup in Vault during installation, and the services of LM will use this for authentication with Vault.
+This access token will be automatically setup in Vault during installation, and the services of TNCO will use this for authentication with Vault.
 This token can be used to login to the Vault UI after installation in order to modify application configuration.

 {{%note %}}
 NOTE: Vault tokens do not have an indefinite expiry and will need to be renewed or regenerated after their expiration.